 One of my favorite journalists makes the case that the Swiss central bank is a hedge fund with a small country appended to it.
 In the modern era of international finance, even supposedly neutral players, like central bankers, have hedge fund-like qualities.
 In the U.S. the too-big-to-fail banks with their proprietary trading desks are essentially depositer funded hedge funds.
 When that fails, then they are insured by taxpayers.

-Jason Voss, CFA, is a content director at CFA Institute, where he tirelessly focuses on improving the ability of investors to better serve end clients.
+Jason Voss, CFA, tirelessly focuses on improving the ability of investors to better serve end clients.
 He is the author of the Foreword Reviews Business Book of the Year Finalist, The Intuitive Investor.
-Jason also ran a successful blog titled What My Intuition Tells Me Now.
-Previously, Voss was a portfolio manager at Davis Selected Advisers, L.P., where he co-managed the Davis Appreciation and Income Fund.
+Previously, Jason was a portfolio manager at Davis Selected Advisers, L.P., where he co-managed the Davis Appreciation and Income Fund to noteworthy returns.
 He holds a BA in economics and an MBA in finance and accounting from the University of Colorado.

 My statement of ethics is very simple, really: I treat others as I would like to be treated.
 In my opinion, all systems of ethics distill to this simple statement.
 If you believe I have deviated from this standard, I would love to hear from you: firstname.lastname@example.org